-2. Everyone has something to say about your wedding – and you are not alone in feeling you can’t win!
+You are not alone in feeling you can’t win!

 No matter who you are or what age, everyone has something to say about your wedding.
 You may be showered with congratulations and gifts, but you are simultaneously bombarded with unsolicited advice, wedding horror stories you don’t want to hear, and negative vibes from well-meaning friends and relatives who are too lost in their own experience to realize they are imposing on you.
-People tend to see your wedding as a chance to fulfill their own needs and family dynamics erupt in every which direction because as the clan prepares to gather they begin to act out what it’s all about for them – not you!
-The issues are classic – mom wants it to be the wedding she never had, sister or best friend wishes it were her, your groom is afraid to stand up to his family.
+People tend to see your wedding as a chance to fulfill their own needs and family dynamics erupt in every which direction because as the clan prepares to gather they begin to act out what it’s all about for them—not you!
+The issues are classic—mom wants it to be the wedding she never had, sister or best friend wishes it were her, your groom is afraid to stand up to his family.
 Or the experience may be fraught with more modern challenges such as questions about mixing faiths, opting for a non-religious wedding or planning an alternative kind of affair.

-Wedding Goddess Antidote: A Bride has to clarify the wedding she truly wants, try to stay centered and set clear boundaries that no one can penetrate with words or attitudes.
+Wedding Goddess Antidote: A Bride has to clarify the wedding she truly wants, tries to stay centered and set clear boundaries that no one can penetrate with words or attitudes.
 If all else fails, consider this: The reality is that weddings tend to be for other people, but marriage is for you two.